-The core annotations ensure that a program cannot have certain errors related to the flow of information.
-Thus the Examiner detects the use of uninitialized variables and the overwriting of values before they are used.
-This means that care should be taken not to give junk initial values to variables "just in case" as mentioned in the chapter on Safe Startup because that would hinder the detection of flow errors.
+An important feature of flow analysis is the detection of the use of uninitialized variables and the overwriting of variables before they are used.
+This means that care should be taken not to give junk values to variables "just in case" as mentioned in the chapter on Safe Startup because that would hinder the detection of flow errors.